-Please check out our chapter website at www.org/com and the national AGO website at www.agohq.org for more information and to become a member.
+Please check out our chapter website at www.agohq.org for more information and to become a member.

 We encourage you to support your musicians by motivating them to pursue a course of life-long learning as active members of the American Guild of Organists.
 Your commitment to your organist's professional career will provide lasting benefits to your congregation and ministry.